jimregan/notes/_drafts/2026-01-14-chatgpt-reel-notes.md

 * **Azokat is meg lehet nézni…**
   → literally “Those too can be watched…”
   → the trailing off is part of the joke (suggestive understatement)

-Your paraphrase was essentially correct; the only tweak is that it’s not *“who thinks”* but more sharply *“who said”*, which gives it a more ironic, dismissive tone.

-If you want, next time we can do this the usual way (caption → line-by-line → vocab), but for a quick check: you nailed it.

 -----